 Oklahoma now recognizes medical marijuana, but if you do not have a medical recommendation, you can face stiff penalties and fines.
 Oklahoma still has a marijuana tax stamp program that requires those with any form of marijuana to pay taxes on their stash.

 In order to be compliant, Oklahoma residents are supposed to purchase stamps that prove they have paid for the marijuana they possess.
 The tax rate is $3.50/gram.
-If you do not purchase the stamps and are caught with your plants or any amount of weed, you then have to pay an additional $7/gram.
+If you do not purchase the stamps, you may be charged an additional $7/gram.

 What is interesting, however, is that most of the plant is not considered marijuana by state.
 Stalks and seeds (as well as any oil produced from these parts of the plant are not considered a drug).
 So, if you are growing your own, learn how to make edibles out of the extra stuff.

 Oklahoma allows home cultivation – as long as you have the recommendation of a physician.
 Patients may have 6 mature plants and 6 seedlings.
-Dispensaries will sell marijuana, but it will likely be processed marijuana in the form of tinctures or edibles.
-At least for now, if you want to smoke marijuana legally under the medical marijuana program, you will need to grow it yourself.
+Dispensaries sell marijuana, but patients can also grow their own

-Growing without a medical recommendation is considered a felony with a mandatory minimum of 20 years in jail and a maximum of $25,000 in fines.
+If you plan to grow marijuana in Oklahoma, be sure to get a recommendation, otherwise you may risk a felony with a mandatory minimum of 20 years in jail and a maximum of $25,000 in fines.
 On top of that, if you own the land you are growing on, the penalties increase.
 The fines double and the possible jail time remains the same (20 years to life) when you grow more than 1000 plants.
 So if you must grow this way, do not get caught.

 It is a better idea to grow as few plants as needed and in a way that no one sees or smells.
 For a guide on how to do this read the Marijuana Grow Bible.
 The free downloadable book spells out how to grow under any situation- even in Oklahoma.